ch-garcia/datacamp-sql/README.md

 ## Contents

-Each folder in this repository includes:

-- A specific `SQL project` with its related questions and solutions.
+Each folder in this repository includes a specific SQL project with its related questions and my solutions.

-- `Jupyter Notebooks` detailing the SQL queries and their explanations for each exercise.
+Whenever possible, I included the datasets.

 ## Note